JustKlopsi/pure-paginator/README.md

 - Easy to integrate into your web projects.
 - Customizable design and styling.
-- Minimal dependencies, built with pure JavaScript and CSS.
+- No dependencies, built with pure JavaScript and CSS.

 ## Install